siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007b Self-Refraction.md

 This is refraction.

 No external medium is required.
-The field bends because different parts of the same flow carry different amounts of transported content per unit realized support.
+The field bends because different parts of the same flow are superposed and compressed by different amounts.

 ## Retarded self-overlap